DHRI-Curriculum/Data-and-Ethics/lessons.md

 ## What Constitutes Research Data?

+These quotes below offers a variety of perspectives to understanding research data across different stakeholders.
+The inclusion of these different approaches to research data is to suggest that there is no singular, definitive approach, and is dependent on multiple factors, including your project considerations.

 "Material or information on which an argument, theory, test or hypothesis, or another research output is based."
 [Queensland University of Technology.
 Manual of Procedures and Policies.
 Section 2.8.3.](http://www.mopp.qut.edu.au/D/D_02_08.jsp)